P0MAH0B/MP-beauty/README.md

 HP Laptop 15" | No appearance, responsiveness nor functionality issues. | Pass IPhone 15 Pro | No appearance, responsiveness nor functionality issues. | Pass

-- A large amount of testing was done to ensure that all pages were linking correctly, all social media links opens in a new tab and form working correctly.
+- A large amount of testing was done to ensure that everything was displayed correctly and the form working properly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Finished Product